 All entering students must take the combined Math Placement Exam regardless of any math courses you are transferring into Ithaca College.
 Incoming freshman and transfer students can access the online test at www.ithaca.edu/orientation

-For students who did not take the exam during their orientation or want to retake the Math Placement exam: The exam is typically administered twice each semester, once at the beginning at the semester and once during the advance registration period mid-way through the semester.
+For students who did not take the exam prior to orientation or those who want to retake the Math Placement exam: The exam is typically administered twice each semester, once at the beginning at the semester and once during the advance registration period mid-way through the semester.

 Based on the results of the exam, students are initially assigned to one of the four placement groups.
 This determines where they can enter the mathematics curriculum.
 Students can move from one group to another as follows:

-Group 1 - The student may take any course in the mathematics offerings other than MATH 10000, MATH 11000, MATH 13100, and MATH 18000 provided the course prerequisites are met.
-Students in Group 1 are encouraged to take courses with Group 1 or Group 2 prerequisites.
+Group 1: The student may take any course in the mathematics offerings other than MATH 10000 andMATH 11000, provided the course prerequisites are met.
+Students in group 1 are encouraged to take courses with group 1 or group 2 prerequisites.